 The first step towards improving welfare services and facilities in your port is signing up to the Port Visitor platform and becoming a Seafarers’ Port Welfare Liaison.

-Seafarers’ Port Welfare Liaisons work with port owners or authorities to represent the interests of visiting seafarers, gather information and support the International Port Welfare Partnership.
+Seafarers’ Port Welfare Liaisons work for or with port owners or authorities to represent the interests of visiting seafarers, gather information and support the International Port Welfare Partnership.

 If you answered “yes” to all of the above questions then many congratulations!
 Your port already supports seafarers’ and your committee is acting as a welfare board in accordance with ILO MLC, 2006.
 Please sign up and register your welfare board, so that all of your good work can be recognised, promoted and shared with seafarers and the maritime community.

-If welfare services and facilities are available in your port but there is not a committee or board that meets to review them, please see guidance and templates in the Resources section.
+If welfare services and facilities are available in your port but there is not a committee or board that meets to review them, please see guidance and templates in the Help Centre.

 If you have joined or created a Welfare Board, then you will probably encourage others to join.
 The IPWP programme isn’t just about representation on Welfare Boards though.
 It is about everyone working together to improve seafarer welfare in ports globally.
 If there are local businesses that could support welfare provision financially or through gifts in kind, then they should be encouraged to make a commitment.